-We have collaborated with the landowners of historic Lindis Peaks Station – a family owned and operated sheep and beef business seeking to diversify land use – to establish an orchard.
-The first of 53,000 trees were planted in August 2019 with the second and largest planting scheduled for winter 2020, and the final planting in winter 2021.
+Deep Creek Fruits has collaborated with the landowners of historic Lindis Peaks Station – a family owned and operated sheep and beef business seeking to diversify land use – to establish a cherry orchard for global production.

-The first Lindis River cherries will be harvested in the summer of 2021-2022.
-At full mature production in 2025-2026, the orchard is projected to send 12-18 tonnes per hectare to global markets.
+The first Lindis Peaks’ cherries will be harvested in the summer of 2021-2022.
+Trees are expected to reach full mature production in 2025-2026.

 Southern Fruits International LP will provide all packhouse and export services to Deep Creek Fruits.
 Visit the Deep Creek Fruits NZ website.